GeoMOER/geoAI/docs/units/_unit03/unit03-00_overview.md

 * prepare your data for machine learning,
-* understand the basic concept of random forest,
 * train a random forest model with random cross-validation,
-* Determine the suitability of random cross-validation as a validation strategy for spatial data

-* understand the concept of a forward-feature-selection (FFS)
-* understand the concept of a Leave-Location-Out (LLO) cross-validation
+* understand the concept of a forward-feature-selection (FFS) and Leave-Location-Out (LLO) cross-validation
 * adapt your modeling workflow to perform FFS and LLO cross-validation